KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Bash Commands

 Bash commands are commands that you use in the command line to communicate directly with your computer operating system.
 The commands below are enough to be able to use git.
-In the Useful Resources section, I’ve included a link to more bash commands.
 The other commands we are going to use in this talk are git commands.

 A couple useful things to know
 * Some tasks vary by operating system- check tabs at the top of GitHub articles for special OS instructions; For instance, not all command lines use a $